mdoyhenard/HTTP-Hacker/README.md

-# Introducing HTTP Raider: Total control over HTTP connections
+# Introducing HTTP Hacker: Total control over HTTP connections

-HTTP Raider is a powerful Burp extension for advanced interaction with HTTP servers and proxies over persistent TCP/TLS connections.
+HTTP Hacker is a powerful Burp extension for advanced interaction with HTTP servers and proxies over persistent TCP/TLS connections.
 It gives you:

 * Full control over HTTP connections.
 * Complete visibility of HTTP messages, with no automatic parsing.
 * Direct access to request and response queues.

-HTTP Raider also features a visual drag and drop interface and built-in testing framework, making it easier to model complex proxy behavior and explore network interactions.
+HTTP Hacker also features a visual drag and drop interface and built-in testing framework, making it easier to model complex proxy behavior and explore network interactions.

 # Sessions

-HTTP Raider organizes your work into sessions.
+HTTP Hacker organizes your work into sessions.
 Each session represents a network target, and is used to model and test its behavior over persistent HTTP connections (also known as streams).

 Each session includes the following tabs: